Ina Garten’s Slow Roasted Beef Tenderloin Recipe

 Because the beef is slow roasted, the recipe can be adjusted to accommodate a small cut of beef without altering the time.
 Of course, keep an eye on it, but I have produced excellent results using varying size cuts.
 Simply, adjust your seasonings correctly.

-Recommended side sauces for serving are horseradish cream sauce or Ina’s Basil Parmesan Mayonnaise.
+Recommended side sauces for serving are Horseradish Cream Sauce or Ina’s Basil Parmesan Mayonnaise.

 Share socially…

-3 thoughts on “Ina Garten’s Slow Roasted Beef Tenderloin Recipe”
+4 thoughts on “Ina Garten’s Slow Roasted Beef Tenderloin Recipe”

 1. Made the tenderloin for Christmas Dinner – it was amazing!
 Melted in our mouths and was cooked perfectly.
 I didn’t have tarragon but had a fresh herb mix of thyme, rosemary and sage sprigs so I used them – delicious!!
 Will definitely make this again, its a keeper!